Ticketing Incident Management may be defined as a process for logging, recording, and resolving incidents.

 Earlier processes of the Ticketing System were obviously not the software ones, but people used to utilize paper forms to track work requests.

-The paper processes were used date back in the 20th century when face-to-face interaction was in more demand to resolve user and customer issues.
+The paper processes were used date back to the 20th century when face-to-face interaction was in more demand to resolve user and customer issues.

-The helpdesk used to be a physical location which people would go to for support and the complaint ticketing system was an internal process for managing the requests.
+The helpdesk used to be a physical location that people would go to for support and the complaint ticketing system was an internal process for managing the requests.